Right to a healthy environment

 Substantive rights

 The six substantive features are: clean air; a safe climate; access to safe water and adequate sanitation; healthy and sustainably produced food; non-toxic environments in which to live, work, study and play; and healthy biodiversity and ecosystems.
+To make a real difference, our substantive environmental rights must have ‘teeth’: they must be clear, robust, and enforceable to the highest standards.

 Procedural rights